IdentityPython/pyFF/docs/install.rst

  # mkdir pyff-config
  # cd pyff-config

-pyFF requires five files which you should copy into the pyff-config directory
+pyFF requires the following files which you should copy into the pyff-config directory

-- A stylesheet in the *xsl* format
-- A metadata signer certficate
-- A metadata signer key
 - A pipeline file in the *yaml* format
-- A *xrd* file
+- Generate a signing key pair from the

 Upgrading
 ---------